FANTASTIC TALES!

 When that day came and we sat down in the yard and began improvising, it was simply magical.
 I had never had the opportunity to play with a violinist before, much less one who was also versed in the East Indian and Middle Eastern scales, and who could listen and improvise as fluidly as I could.

-As we played, our souls spoke to each other in concert with our instruments.
+As we played, it seemed our souls spoke to each other in concert with our instruments.
 Bathed in the green golden light of the tropical sun filtering through the jungle, a shared vision of our future unspooled before us, intertwined with an immediate awareness of past lives and experiences shared.
 We were both surprised, bewildered and suddenly committed to each other.
 Just like that, we were a couple.

 Loralei was familiar with both Staph and some of the local flora that could be used to combat it.
 Have you ever seen, and smelled, a Noni fruit?
 Yowza.

 When ripe, as unappetizing as it looks, it smells and tastes worse – like a pungent, ripened cheese blended with notes of fermented fish sauce.
 Lovely.
-But it is a very powerful immune booster and the fruit and leaves both could be used to treat wounds.
+But it is a very powerful immune booster and the fruit and leaves could be used to treat wounds.
 Many times I held back the urge to puke while drinking juice made from the stuff, and more than once smeared the smashed up fruit all over my skin, and baked in the sun, smelling like vomit.

 Add to this, turmeric compresses, endless ginger and turmeric teas, black walnut husk, psyllium seed husk, and even iodine to treat the wounds topically.
 Loralei also introduced me to a Bahai Minister and Reiki Master, a powerful woman, who treated me energetically, and also with a Rife machine.
 All that, combined with abstention from all sugar and grain, and my wounds began to close up and scab over.